aquavis12/aquavis12/README.md

 ## 💬 Fun Facts

-- 🏏 Cricket is my go-to — love smashing sixes and catching bugs!
+- 🏏 Cricket is my go-to.
 - 🔭 Always tinkering with new cloud security tools and GenAI features
 - 🧑‍🏫 Passionate about guiding early cloud learners and mentees
-- 🍥 Anime helps me chill after a long day of automation
+- 🍥 Anime helps me chill.
-- ☕ Coffee-powered DevOps is the only DevOps!

 ---